martinmimigames/little-music-player/README.md

   Therefore, we have theoretical support starting from android 1.0, and tested support on android 2.3 and higher.

-- Clean
+- Clean & Simple

-  No strange placement, no hiding options and straightforward for you to focus on the music.
+  No strange placement, no hidden options and straightforward, so you can focus on the music.
   Enjoyment is key, right?

 - Works :)